How to get the Most out of Your GRAM Visit

 First & Third Floors: GRAM Permanent Collection

-On the first floor, our kids (ages 5 and 2) loved the playful Prints and Processes exhibit, open until June 25.
+On the first floor, our kids (ages 5 and 2) loved the playful Prints and Processes exhibit, which has since ended.
 Focusing on prints and organized by the processes that go into making them (such as woodcuts, lithographs, etchings, and screen-prints), this exhibit includes works by well-known artists such as Albrecht Dürer, Rembrandt van Rijn, William Blake, Mary Cassatt, and Andy Warhol.

 Upon entering the exhibit, my daughter spotted a rack of adorable wood-handled magnifying glasses–an invitation for visitors to get an up-close look at the intricate details of the pieces.
 Her little brother joined in on the fun too.
 As they ran from piece to piece eagerly examining the prints, I heard exclamations of, “Thumbprints!”
 “Swirlies!” and “Look, Mama!”